SivanMehta/casino/README.md

-# Tic Tac Toe
+# Casino

-This is an attempt for me to practice my UI development and build a basic game server with web sockets.
+This is an attempt for me to practice my development and build a basic game server.
 I may or may not try to deploy it somewhere.

 ## Install Dependencies